-We get it, local politics often feel banal at best.
+We get it — local politics often feel banal at best.
 But the truth of the matter is local politicians — governors, mayors, state representatives — have a lot of say in what goes on in our daily lives.
 Now would be a great time to contact them and let them know that their constituents are largely in favor of things like rent freezes, health insurance reforms, and emergency aid to the most vulnerable populations.
 These things will greatly benefit the workers who are suffering the most as their places of employment remain closed.

 This won’t apply to every local business, but many hometown stores are coming up with new and clever ways to keep operating without their brick-and-mortar locations staying open.
-If a favorite shop of yours has an online presence, see what they’re selling on the net and buy away!
-You’re probably saving a lot of money because you’re eating out less nowadays anyway, might as well splurge on some new books, handmade goods, or artisanal products that otherwise seemed too expensive before the shutdowns.
+If a favorite shop of yours has an online presence, see what they’re selling on the net, and buy away!
+You’re probably saving a lot of money because you’re eating out less nowadays anyway, and you might as well splurge on some new books, handmade goods, or artisanal products that otherwise seemed too expensive before the shutdowns.

 Consider gift cards, too!
 While stores might not be open right now, this isn’t bound to last forever — and if you can help shops stay afloat by paying them now for business later, now’s a good time to do so.

-If you can keep your mind away from the brain-numbing effects of social isolation, there are certain pleasures to be had in the Seamless and chill lifestyle.
+If you can keep your mind away from the brain-numbing effects of social isolation, there are certain pleasures to be had in the Seamless-and-chill lifestyle.
 Cooking for yourself is fun, but — especially right now — there’s nothing wrong with calling your favorite restaurant and getting their goods delivered right to your door.
 This is a great way to keep your spirits up but also keeps cash flowing into businesses that really could be hurting right now.

 That being said, if you’re going to indulge, now’s the time to give more money than normal to the delivery workers and restaurant staff that make sure you’re eating great.
-These hardworking cooks and delivery people are risking their health for your convenience and you can thank them with your cold hard cash.
+These hardworking cooks and delivery people are risking their health for your convenience, and you can thank them with your cold hard cash.
 If you’re picking up to-go food, remember to tip the people you pick the food up from, too.

-- 7 Companies Getting It Right During the Coronavirus Pandemic
+- 8 Companies Getting It Right During the Coronavirus Pandemic